Head Cowgirl, Owner

 This free ebook is a practical self-care guide we can use every day, all day to help us identify our needs so we can attempt to meet them.
 This is a great tool to use at home or with work groups to normalize the mindset of wellness and promote self awareness as a value and practice.
 Free PDF!
 (Download here.)

 You're overwhelmed.
 You overdo it all.
 You feel like a butler in your own home and you feel like others walk all over you.
 You sigh.
 You nag.
 You yell.
 It's time to set some boundaries and learn how to express your needs.
-Enroll instantly in this self-study course, supported by an online support group and monthly live coaching calls.
-Learn More
+Enroll instantly in this self-study course, supported by an online support group.
+Learn More...

 Natural Grit: A Practical Course For Building Resilience